Taxi business plan for starting your own business

 - We have excellent customer support staff that guides our customers in choosing the best traveling package according to their budget.

-- Through our 24/7 online services, customers can inquire about our services.
+- Through our 24/7 online presence, customers can inquire about our services.

-- We will also have a roadside assistance business plan to prevent any inconvenience.
+- We will also implement ideas from roadside assistance stategic plan to prevent any inconvenience to our customers.

 6.2 Sales Strategy